lab-brussels-1/Group2-Separation-of-concerns/planning/backlog.md

 ## Should Haves

-> will complete the user experience, but are not necessary
+> Will complete the user experience, but are not necessary

 - As a user, I can edit in the final shopping cart.
 - [x] _there is a edit option to add or remove items_

 ## Could Haves

-> would be really cool ... if there is time.
+> Would be really cool ... if there is time.

 - As a user, I can see Highlighted order summary box.
 - [x] _There is a highlighted summary box stylishly with css_